Clarin Ancestral House: Location

 The house is located in the municipality of Loay, around 18 kilometers from Tagbilaran, along Kanipaan Road.
 It is easily located because it is a short walk across the Tagbilaran East Road from the Loay Municipal Hall.
 It is also a short distance from the Most Holy Trinity Parish of Loay.
 The house dates back to the year 1844.

 Structure and interior

 It is traditional Filipino Bahay na Bato with long slanting roofs covered in nipa leaves.
 The house has a coral stone foundation, rough-hewn wooden posts, wooden walls and floors of wide hardwood planks and a receiving hall with a high vaulted ceiling.
 It is made up of two floors: the living quarters being on the upper floor.
-The upper floor has large and wide windows made up of capiz shells which let the sunshine in if closed.
+The upper floor has large and wide windows with capiz-shell sashes that let some sunlight in even when closed.
 There are about half a dozen four-poster antique wooden beds reflecting the austere Boholano aesthetic.

 Currently, a souvenir shop and a cafe, Cafe Olegario, is located in the first floor of the house to accommodate tourists and visitors.
 The cafe serves native Boholano delicacies.